 Developmental psychology - PSYCHOL 6502OL

 What is human development and does it ever stop?
 In what ways do people change and stay the same as they get older?
-This course will provide you with a multidimensional understanding of ageing and human development.
+This online psychology course will provide you with a multidimensional understanding of ageing and human development.
 You will be asked to consider established and emerging theories, along with contemporary research and applications in both child and adult development.

 Psychological health and well-being - PSYCHOL 6503OL